malerey/aerochallenge/README.md

 The server is made with Restler, Node.js and Express.

-The frontend made with React and SASS.
+The frontend is made with React and SASS.

 You must download all archives and run the following commands in both the server dir and the client dir: